esphome/esphome-docs/guides/physical_device_connection.rst

     An ESP8266 module with programming wires soldered on

 If the device has a module but no programming headers, things get a bit tricky.
-You'll need a :ref:`USB to serial adaptor <usb-serial-adaptor>`, :ref:`jumper wires <jumper-wires>`, :ref:`wire strippers <wire-strippers>`, :ref:`wire snips
+You'll need a :ref:`USB to serial adapter <usb-serial-adapter>`, :ref:`jumper wires <jumper-wires>`, :ref:`wire strippers <wire-strippers>`, :ref:`wire snips
 <wire-snips>`, a :ref:`soldering iron <soldering-iron>`, :ref:`solder
 <solder>`, and a bit of :ref:`flux <soldering-flux>` would help.

 Cut the jumper wires, strip a bit off the end, and then solder them onto the module.
-You can find the correct places to solder the wires by looking the module model number on the internet.
+You can find the correct places to solder the wires by looking up the module model number on the internet.
 You can find `one list of commonly used modules here <https://tasmota.github.io/docs/Pinouts/>`_.